 - Bail is the conditional release of a person from confinement or custody during investigation and trial.

-- The Code of Criminal Procedure (CrPC) defines a bailable offense as an offense that is shown as bailable in the First Schedule of the CrPC, or which is made bailable by any other law for the time being in force and a non-bailable offense means any other offense.
+- The Code of Criminal Procedure (CrPC) delineates a bailable offense as an offense explicitly categorized as such in the First Schedule of the CrPC or made bailable by any other prevailing law.
+On the contrary, a non-bailable offense encompasses any other offense, as per the provisions in force.

 - It protects individual liberty (mentioned in Art.
 21 of the Indian constitution).